sockeon/docs/docs/api-reference.md

-# API Reference
+# PHP WebSocket API Reference

-This document provides detailed technical reference for the Sockeon package - a PHP WebSocket and HTTP server library.
+This document provides detailed technical reference for implementing WebSockets in PHP using the Sockeon package.
+Use this comprehensive guide to understand all available classes, methods, and configuration options for building real-time web applications with socket programming.

 ## Core Classes